 The focus is on the child and his/her education to creative freedom.

 The goal is to contribute to the development of an interaction between child and technology / art / creativity.

 To keep investigating the interaction child-technology- art and creativity, Eyes Up deals with drones and robots, or at least the ones of “domestic” usage, whereas Duet is meant to explore the world of the tablet and its applications.

 Digital natives constantly confront with technologies in their daily experiences in lots of different domains: playing, education, their first relations, their first approach to information.
 An aware and correct use of such technology is needed to prevent damages to health and other forms of danger for the early childhood.
 For this reason, Eyes Up tries to investigate DDs on a creative and open-minded perspective, aware of the risks they can cause on the one hand and confident in the unavoidable overwhelming presence they have established on the other.

 Creativity and art can help restoring a balance in order to deal with new languages.

-BoboBoo is our current work in progress under the co-direction of Daryl Beeton (première 23 March 2019).
+BoboBoo is our work under the co-direction of Daryl Beeton.